-This Local Area Plan has been prepared by Galway County Council to provide a statutory framework for the future growth and development of Headford.
+This Local Area Plan has been prepared by Galway County Council to provide a statutory framework for the future growth and development of Clifden.
 It is consistent with the policies and objectives contained in the Galway County Development Plan, including the Core Strategy, and seeks to address the needs and requirements of the local community, service providers and other stakeholders.
-The purpose of the Local Area Plan is to guide future development within the village in a sustainable and equitable manner and to inform members of the public, the local community, stakeholders and developers of the policies and objectives that will shape the development of the village over the next six years.
-The policies and objectives for the development of the town include provisions in relation to land use management, community facilities, amenities, transport, infrastructure, urban design, built heritage, natural heritage and the environment.
+The purpose of the Local Area Plan is to guide future development within the town in a sustainable and equitable manner and to inform members of the public, the local community, stakeholders and developers, of the policies and objectives that will shape the development of the town over the next six years.
+The policies and objectives for the development of the town include provisions in relation to land use management, community facilities, amenities, transport, infrastructure, urban design, cultural/built heritage, natural heritage and the environment.

-The plan period is for six years from the date of adoption by Galway County Council, unless the timeframe is extended by resolution in accordance with Section 12(d) to (f) of the Planning and Development (Amendment) Act 2010.
-The plan area is comprised of the village and its immediate environs with an appropriate development envelope for the anticipated growth of the village for the plan period.
+The plan period is for 6 years, from the date of adoption by Galway County Council, unless the timeframe is extended by resolution in accordance with Section 19(1)(d) of the Planning and Development (Amendment) Act 2010.
+The plan area is comprised of the town and its immediate environs and is considered to provide an appropriate development envelope for the anticipated growth of the town for the plan period.